Need information on climate science and what climate variability means for agriculture and communities? We’re here to

 NC3 is hosting two climate workshops this fall.
 The first, held in Sioux Falls, South Dakota on October 9-11, focused on climate issues impacting the Great Plains and overviewed cover climate tools and applications, climate communication strategies, and climate information applications.

-The second workshop is a part of the North Central Region One Water Action Forum and took place in Indianapolis, Indiana on December 11, 2018.
+The second workshop was part of the North Central Region One Water Action Forum and took place in Indianapolis, Indiana on December 11, 2018.
 The workshop focused on climate issues facing the Midwest and included sessions on climate’s impact on agriculture, communities, human health, and youth.